PHOTOGRAPHY

 Water-colours by grandfather William Henry Pearson Baker

-Three views of the S.S.Waratah - under steam, at Port Adelaide and a depiction of its demise
+S.S.Waratah - a depiction of its demise

 S.S.Waratah of Lund’s Blue Anchor Line was built in Scotland by Barclay Curle & Company in1908 is shown here at Port Adelaide.